in-sight-it/Making-the-Hidden-Visible/valorizationboard.md

 Lars has been leading Internet standards for two decades as a member of the IETF’s steering group and architecture board.
 He has also chaired the IETF’s research arm, the IRTF.
 He currently chairs the QUIC working group, which designs a major new Internet protocol.
 He also serves on the program and organization committees of academic conferences such as ACM SIGCOMM and USENIX NSDI, as well as numerous other boards.

 Lars received his Ph.D. in Computer Science from the University of Southern California (USC) in 2003.
 Before joining NetApp in 2011, he was a Principal Scientist at Nokia and served on the corporation’s CTO and CEO Technology Councils.
-In parallel, from 2009-2014, Lars was an Adjunct Professor at Aalto.
+In parallel, from 2009-2014, Lars was an Adjunct Professor at Aalto University.
+From 2003-2006, he was a senior researcher at NEC Labs.

 <img style="float=left;" align="left" margins=300px padding-right=100x src="https://raw.githubusercontent.com/in-sight-it/in-sight-it.github.io/gh-pages/assets/small/Jakub.png"> **Jakub Zavrel** is Founder, Technologist, Entrepreneur at Zeta Alpha where he is building a new long lasting, prosperous, and global AI company with a very ambitious goal.
 When he is not working or with family, you can find him listening to live music, enjoying a crafty cocktail, running or rowing, or tending to his rooftop garden.